The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand

 Dubbed AZD1222, Oxford's vaccine takes an adenovirus, and much like gene therapies seeking to correct defective DNA, uses it to coax the body's cells to produce the coronavirus' characteristic "spike" protein.
 The adenovirus used causes infections in chimpanzees but not in humans.

-A large Phase 1 study began in late April and should deliver results shortly.
-Oxford has already advanced the vaccine into mid-stage testing in more than 10,000 Britons.
+A large Phase 1 study began in late April and results were published in The Lancet on July 20.
+Oxford has already advanced the vaccine into mid-stage testing in more than 10,000 Britons, as well as into studies in Brazil and South Africa.
 AstraZeneca, meanwhile, has said it could progress to late-stage trials by mid-year, possibly with a 30,000-person Phase 3 study in U.S.

 Like others, it may become part of the global tug-of-war over who gets priority.
-AstraZeneca has said initial supply will go to the U.K., but with the company receiving more than $1 billion in funding from the U.S. government, Americans will be next in line.
+AstraZeneca has said the first doses will go to the U.K., in September, but with the company receiving more than $1 billion in funding from the U.S. government, Americans will be next in line.

 Novavax has spent more than three decades trying to break into a vaccine business dominated by large pharmaceutical companies.
 Now that it's finally on the brink, with a preventive flu treatment nearing regulatory review, it's become involved in coronavirus vaccine development, too.